rosszurowski/hibiscss/README.md

 .georgia { ... }
 ```

 This kit is still in progress.
-If you find a bug, [submit an issue!](https://github.com/rosszurowski/lhc/issues/new)
+If you find a bug or an incompatability, [submit an issue!](https://github.com/rosszurowski/hibiscss/issues/new)

 ### Making a custom kit